 The European Commission published a communication announcing its plan to build a “European data economy”.
-Such plan includes not only the upcoming European General Data Protection Regulation and the above mentioned draft ePrivacy Regulation, but also the following principles:
+Such a plan includes not only the upcoming European General Data Protection Regulation and the above-mentioned draft ePrivacy Regulation, but also the following principles:

 1. The removal of unjustified restrictions to the free movement of data

-This would be achieved through for instance the challenging of “data location restrictions” provided by the laws of EU Member States such as those requiring to keep data in servers in a specific country.
+This would be achieved through for instance the challenging of “data location restrictions” provided by the laws of the EU Member States such as those required to keep data in servers in a specific country.